Assemblies of God USA

 The denomination was founded in 1914 during a meeting of Pentecostal ministers at Hot Springs, Arkansas.
 These ministers came from several different Pentecostal movements.
 Some were loosely affiliated with the Church of God in Christ, Apostolic Faith, or other early Pentecostal groups.
 In 1916, the General Council condemned Oneness Pentecostalism, causing a split within the young denomination and the adoption of the Statement of Fundamental Truths, which endorses the Trinity.
-Established during the Jim Crow era, the AG forbade the ordination of black ministers from 1939 until 1962.
-However, African Americans could still be issued local licenses to preach.
+Established during the Jim Crow era, the AG forbade the ordination of black ministers from 1939 until 1962, although the AG explicitly included Hispanic Americans from 1918 onwards.
+African Americans could still be issued local licenses to preach.
 Black Pentecostals seeking ordination were referred to the Church of God in Christ.
 Women were allowed to become pastors in 1935, but prior to that women had served as evangelists, preachers, and missionaries.

 The denomination identified itself with the broader American evangelical movement in the 1940s.
 The charismatic movement of the 1960s and 1970s influenced the AG as well.
 Standards on behavior and dress became more relaxed over time, and the denomination dropped pacifism as an official teaching.
 In the 1990s and 2000s, AG churches have experienced revivals that have drawn comparisons to early Pentecostalism, the most famous being the Brownsville Revival.

+Chi Alpha, the AG's college ministry, has been involved in multiple controversies over sexual abuse since 2022.

+In October 2025, an investigation by NBC News identified 200 pastors, employees, and volunteer leaders accused of sexual abuse involving more than 475 victims, some cases dating back to the 1970s.
+The Assemblies of God have facilitated the reinstatement of several of these pastors and volunteer leaders to leadership positions in churches.